openstack-archive/murano-apps/kubernetes/readme.md

 instances that can be constructed from a JSON definition – Pod, Service and ReplicationController

-io.murano.apps.docker.DockerHttpD – Apache web server in Docker container that can be hosted on Kubernetes
+io.murano.apps.docker.DockerHTTPd – Apache web server in Docker container that can be hosted on Kubernetes